PATIENT PORTAL

 Dr. Larson performs surgery for CMC arthritis of the thumb using one of several techniques, depending upon which one is the best for you.
 Arthroscopic debridement can be an option for early arthritis, as can thumb joint denervation - a procedure which removes the small nerve endings to the joint itself.

 Most commonly, thumb arthritis surgery is performed by removing a small bone at the base of the thumb, the trapezium, and then using either the patient’s own tendon or a medical device to support the thumb.
-All of these procedures are
+All of these procedures are excellent at treating pain and restoring thumb function.

 Hand small joint arthroplasty is a surgical procedure performed to treat severe arthritis in the small joints of the hand, specifically the fingers and thumb.
 Arthritis in these joints can cause pain, stiffness, and limited range of motion, greatly affecting the hands functionality.
 During the procedure, the damaged joint surfaces are removed and replaced with artificial components, typically made of metal or plastic, to restore joint function and alleviate pain.